iter8-tools/docs/docs/tutorials/load-test-grpc-multiple.md

 # Load Test Multiple gRPC methods

-[Load Test gRPC with SLOs](./load-test-grpc.md) describes how to load test a single method from a gRPC service inside Kubernetes.
+[Load Test gRPC](./load-test-grpc.md) describes how to load test a single method from a gRPC service inside Kubernetes.
 This tutorial expands on the previous tutorial and describes how to load test multiple endpoints from an HTTP service.

 ![load-test-grpc](images/grpc.png)